imahungrypanda/byu-cs-686-verus/homework/hw0-verus-install.md

 # Homework 0

-The [Verus overview](https://verus-lang.github.io/verus/guide/overview.html) is the starting point for the course.
-This homework is to complete [Getting Started](https://verus-lang.github.io/verus/guide/getting_started.html).
-The homework is complete when Verus is running on your system.
+ The [Verus overview](https://verus-lang.github.io/verus/guide/overview.html) is the _text_ for the course.
+This homework covers [1.
+Getting Started](https://verus-lang.github.io/verus/guide/getting_started.html) and [2.
+Using Verus within Rust](https://verus-lang.github.io/verus/guide/verus_macro_intro.html).

-## Problem 0: install verus
+## Problems

-Follow [Getting Started on the command line](https://verus-lang.github.io/verus/guide/getting_started_cmd_line.html) to install `verus` for your system.
+1. Install verus: follow [Getting Started on the command line](https://verus-lang.github.io/verus/guide/getting_started_cmd_line.html) to install `verus` for your system.
 Submit the following for this problem:

     1. A screen shot showing step 2 complete for verified `getting_started.rs`
     1. A screen shot showing step 2 complete for the modified `getting_started.rs` that doesn't verify
     1. A screen shot showing step 3 complete

-## Problem 1: configure verus and VSCode

-Follow [Getting Started with VSCode](https://verus-lang.github.io/verus/guide/getting_started_vscode.html) to install `verus-analyzer` for your system.
+1. Configure `verus-analyzer`: follow [Getting Started with VSCode](https://verus-lang.github.io/verus/guide/getting_started_vscode.html) to install `verus-analyzer` for your system.
 Submit a screenshot of the `main.rs` file showing the failing assertion.

 ## Docker Shortcut?

 If you have [Docker](https://www.docker.com) installed on your system and the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) `vscode` extension also on your system, then this homework is most easily completed by opening a workspace with the provided container definition found in `.devcontainer/devcontainer.json`.
 "Most easily" assumes that _the container builds successfully_.
-Your mileage may vary as the container reclones `verus` and `verus-analyzer` both of which may introduce breaking changes.
+Your mileage may vary as the container nukes and then clones `verus` and `verus-analyzer` both of which may introduce breaking changes.
 My last rebuild was August 12.

 To use the Docker container, open `Command Pallette` with `View -> Command Pallette` and then type _Dev Containers: Reopen in Container_.
 In general, if you have the `Dev Containers` extension installed, then when you open the `byu-cs-686-verus` directory in `vscode` it will prompt if you want to _Reopen in Container_.
 Choose yes.
 And then wait because it takes a long time to build [z3](https://github.com/Z3Prover/z3).
 You can watch the log if you get bored.
 Be patient.
 You may run out of resources on Docker, and if that happens, then try `docker builder prune --all --force` to free up space.

 When the container is done, it has a last step to install the `verus-analyzer` extension.
 In a `vscode` terminal, run `bash .devcontainer/post-create.sh`.
 It should complete with no errors.
 At that point, `verus` should be available on the command line to complete problem 0, and the extensions should be active to complete problem 1.

-### Other niceties
+### Other Niceties from Docker

 The container configures the project so that not only does `verus-analyzer` work out of the box but so does `cargo build`, `cargo test`, etc. **WARNING**: `cargo-verus` (also known as `cargo verus`) does not work as of August 13 in the custom build as it fails to find the builtin crate.
 Prefer using `verus` (i.e., `verus src/main`).